enzodesena/rim/README.md

 # (Randomized) Image Method

 This project provides a Matlab implementation of the **image method**, a widely used acoustic model to calculate the room impulse response (RIR) of a rectangular room.
+The software allows multiple observation points and fractional delays.

 If needed, the software generates can randomise the position of the image sources to avoid the occurrence of **sweeping echoes**, resulting in the so-called **randomized image method**.
-See De Sena et al. "On the modeling of rectangular geometries in  room acoustic simulations."
-IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP) 23.4 (2015): 774-786.
-The software also implements fractional delays as proposed by Peterson, ``Simulating the response of multiple microphones to a single acoustic source in a reverberant room,`` JASA, 1986.
+See ``De Sena et al. "On the modeling of rectangular geometries in  room acoustic simulations."
+IEEE/ACMT TASLP (2015).``

-If you use this code, please cite the following paper:
-``De Sena, E., Antonello, N., Moonen, M. and Van Waterschoot, T., 2015.
-On the modeling of rectangular geometries in room acoustic simulations.
-IEEE/ACM Transactions on Audio, Speech, and Language Processing, 23(4), pp.774-786.
-Vancouver``

 ## Getting Started